Fines and Infringements

 Request an internal review

-If this is the first or second notice you have received about the fine, you can ask the department to reconsider the fine.
-This is called an ‘internal review request’, and should be done before the fine due date.
-If this is not the first or second notice you have received about the fine, your legal options may be different, so please contact us here.
+If this is the first or second notice you have received about the fine, you can ask the Department of Transport and Planning to reconsider the fine.
+This is called an ‘internal review request’, and should be done before the due date in the notice.
+If this is not the first or second notice you have received about the fine, your legal options may be different, so we recommend obtaining legal advice in this situation.

-The legal grounds on which you can ask for an internal review are:
+The grounds on which you can ask for an internal review are:

-- you did it, but you had special circumstances (different to ‘exceptional circumstances’)
+- you had special circumstances (different to ‘exceptional circumstances’)

 - the decision was contrary to law